1420 Island Drive, Ann Arbor MI 48105

 In 2011, the Greek Revival shelter received more renovations.
 Also, in 2011 the concrete bridge had significant repairs.

-In 2015, Canoe Imagine Art was a public art project that celebrates the history and attributes of the Huron River and the City of Ann Arbor Park system using canoes as inspiration.
+Canoe Imagine Art was a public art project that celebrates the history and attributes of the Huron River and the City of Ann Arbor Park system using canoes as inspiration.
 Four works of art were selected through a juried and public vote.
 Canoe-vue by Jeff Zischke is located at Island Park along the river, near the boat landing.

 Updated March 2021.
 Email a2park[email protected] for incorrect/outdated information.